daizutabi/hydraflow/docs/part3-analysis/run-class.md

 The double underscore notation (`__`) is automatically converted to dot notation (`.`) internally, making it useful for nested parameter access, especially when using keyword arguments in methods that don't allow dots in parameter names.

+When providing a default value, you can use either a static value or a callable function.
+If you provide a callable, it will receive the Run instance as an argument, allowing you to create context-dependent default values that can access other run parameters or properties.
+This is particularly useful for:

+- Creating derived parameters that don't exist in the original configuration
+- Handling schema evolution across different experiment iterations
+- Providing fallbacks that depend on other configuration values
+- Implementing conditional logic for parameter defaults

 ## Type-Safe Configuration Access